Posts

 Image

-(Drugstore.com) Asthma continues to surprise me.
+Asthma continues to surprise me.
 I just got off the phone with my brother who asked if I saw the article linking asthma and acetaminophen (Tylenol.)
 I hadn't seen it yet.
 As much as I try to keep on top of anything related to asthma, it's almost impossible.
 The journal Pediatrics reports that acetaminophen may make asthma worse.
 Although they can't prove that acetaminophen causes asthma, they do say that it is associated with an increased risk of developing asthma.
 If you are interested in reading an article on msnbc.com, click here.
-If you want to read about the original research study listed in Pediatrics (which isn't exactly 'light' reading , click here.
+If you want to read about the original research study listed in Pediatrics (which isn't exactly 'light' reading) click here.
 However, this is contrary to Webmd claims, that Tylenol is safe for asthma because some people with asthma can have an asthma attack from asprin or ibuprofen (Advil) and they can sometimes be fatal.
 To read the article on webmd, click here.
 So, now what?
-There seems to be conflicting evid
+There seems to be conflicting evidence here.
+The ...

 Perfume as an asthma trigger